alleyinteractive/mantle-docs/docs/features/assets.md

 entry for your application's homepage, you could create a `entries/home` directory and add an `index.ts` file.

-Once you have created an entry, you can register it and enqueue it via [Registering Assets](#registering-assets).
+Once you have created an entry, you can register and enqueue it via [Registering Assets](#registering-assets).

 :::tip What is a webpack entry?

 A webpack entry is a file that webpack will use to start building your application.
 It is the entry point to your application.
-For example, you could have an entry point for your application''s homepage and another for articles.
+For example, you could have an entry point for your application's homepage and another for articles.

 :::